Southwest® Rapid Rewards® Premier Business Credit Card review: A decent pick for small-business owners flying Southwest

 How much are the rewards worth?

-Since Bankrate's latest miles valuation estimated Rapid Rewards points to be 1.5 cents per point when redeemed for flights, the 3X rewards rate earns around 4.5 cents for every $1 spent on Southwest airline purchases and the 2X rewards rate earns around 3 cents for every $1 spent on transit and participating Rapid Rewards® hotel and car rental partners.
+Since Bankrate's latest miles valuation estimated Rapid Rewards points to be 1.5 cents per point when redeemed for flights, the 3X rewards rate earns around 4.5 cents for every $1 spent on Southwest airline purchases and the 2X rewards rate on gas stations and restaurants (up to $8,000 in combined purchases per year) yields around 3 cents per dollar spent.

 However, the value of your points may vary based on factors like your destination, travel date and more.
 Non-travel redemption options may not net as much value, so it’s best to save your points for air travel.
 After all, there’s no rush since your Southwest Rapid Rewards points won’t expire as long as your account is open.